serverlesstechnology/dynamo-es/README.md

 Additionally, an aggregate instance with a large number of events may reach this threshold.
-To prevent an error while loading or replaying events, [set the streaming channel size](https://docs.rs/dynamo-es/latest/dynamo_es/struct.DynamoEventRepository.html#method.with_streaming_channel_size) to a number that ensures you won't exceed this threshold.
+To prevent an error while loading or replaying events, [set the streaming channel size](https://docs.rs/dynamo-es/latest/dynamo_es/struct.DynamoEventRepository.html#method.with_streaming_channel_size) to a value that ensures you won't exceed this threshold.

 ### Testing